iEngage/java-sdk/docs/ProjectManagementApi.md

 <a name="addMilestoneComment"></a>
 # **addMilestoneComment**
-> VerveResponseComment addMilestoneComment(milestoneId, commentText, loggedInUserId, accessToken, clientToken)
+> VerveResponseComment addMilestoneComment(milestoneId, requesterId, clientToken, body, accessToken)

 Comment on milestone

-Allows the user to comment on milestone.
-Returns the comments
+This service allows a user to comment on a milestone.
+The following fields(key:value) are required to be present in the Comment JSON object.
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. milestoneId (Path Parameter)&lt;/br&gt;2. commentText &lt;/br&gt;

 ### Example
 ```java